 325K Project CAPE (Certification in Adapted Physical Education) 325K Project CARE (Collaboration and Responsive Research in Education)

-Awarded to Melissa Bittner, PhD, CAPE and Amanda Young, PhD, CAPE
+Project Directors: Melissa Bittner, PhD, CAPE and Amanda Young, PhD, CAPE

 University of Hawai’i at Manoa